Sociology | College of Liberal Arts

 • Confront the implications of this area of research in refutation of biological essentialism and foreground anti-racist and anti-sexist approaches

-This group is organized by PRC Faculty Lauren Gaydosh and Bridget Goosby.
+This group is organized by PRC faculty Bridget Goosby.
 Faculty members across departments including Human Development, Psychology, Population Health, and Sociology have committed to participate.
 We encourage participation from across the PRC, UT-Austin, and other institutions.
 We welcome participants from all disciplinary backgrounds and a wide range of knowledge of biosocial and biodemographic approaches (including curious skeptics).
 The working group will focus on a variety of activities, including discussion of scientific advances, development of research projects and manuscripts, presentation by guests and experts, and exploration of new data availability.

 The group meets 1-2 times per month, in a venue in keeping with our commitment to safety and public health.
 If you are interested in joining the group, please fill out this form.